brijeshku007/netflix-gpt/README.md

    -- make the page multi language
    -- intigrate the gpt open ai
 # gpt
  -- search for the movies interest
+ --make it through GoogleGenerativeA
+ -- make resposive as possible as i can